zadarastorage/zadara-examples/k8s/eksd/README.md

     * Keep in mind that k10 is only free up to 5 worker nodes - please consult Kasten's [pricing](https://www.kasten.io/pricing) for anything above that
     * For self-installation, use the dedicated [instructions](../../addons/kasten-k10/README.md)

-## Optional: Post-deployment DR configuration
+## Optional post-deployment DR configuration
 Unless configured as part of the eksd-terraform variables, the EKS-D cluster's internal ETCD datastore automated backup procedure (running every 2 hours) will only save the latest backup locally within each master node.

 Alternatively, users may configure the Kubernetes secret below in order to dynamically enable/disable backup exports to NGOS/S3 in order to enhance the cluster's [DR capabilities](../../tips/dr/README.md) in case of a control-plane meltdown: